 |ORLANDO||(407) 896-2800||2725 S. US Highway 17/92 | Casselberry, FL 32707|

 |PHILADELPHIA||(215) 676-7700||3001 Grant Avenue | Philadelphia, PA 19114|

 |VIRGINIA BEACH||(757) 363-2121||2211 S. Military Highway | Chesapeake, VA 23320|

 |WASHINGTON D.C.||(703) 257-5515||10640 Davidson Place | Manassas, VA 20109|

 This path offers training in Aviation Maintenance, Aircraft Dispatch, Welding and Human Factors.
 The path not only provides for a 10 percent tuition reduction and waived fees, but also provides a commitment between United and AIM for employee growth and opportunity.
 AIM is responsive and attentive to United employee’s desire to gain new skills and knowledge for service and career advancement.

-If you are an experienced (30 months of aviation maintenance work) airplane technician you might meet the FAA’s Part 65 requirements to test for your FAA A&P certificate examination.
-The Airframe and Powerplant Certificate Preparation Course (one month) prepares the aircraft technician with some experience to build the skills, knowledge, and confidence needed to sit for the FAA’s A&P certificate exam.
+Professional Aviation Maintenance Certification: If you are an experienced (30 months of aviation maintenance work) airplane technician you might meet the FAA’s Part 65 requirements to test for your FAA A&P certificate examination.
+The Airframe and Powerplant Certificate Preparation Course (1 month) prepares the aircraft technician with experience to build the skills, knowledge, and confidence needed to sit for the FAA’s A&P certificate exam.